 Many high school students have little experience making plans because their lives are scheduled by adults.
 They need help from parents to avoid failure.

-Avoid the temptation to take over your child’s planning for college.
-Not only would the planning be a lot of work, but your son or daughter needs to be the driving force behind the planning so he or she has a sufficient internal investment.
-High school students often have so little experience making plans and following through with them that the future seems like a dream.
-The more your son or daughter is involved in the planning process, the more it will feel like a practical exercise, which becomes especially vital during long-term planning.
+Avoid the temptation to take over your child’s college planning.
+Not only would planning be a lot of work, but your son or daughter needs to be the driving force behind it, in order to have a sufficient internal investment.
+High school students often have so little experience making and following through with plans.
+The more your son or daughter is involved in the planning process, the more it will feel like a practical exercise.

 Parents must be involved in teaching their children the short-term planning skills that are necessary for all the tasks associated with finding the right university.

-Sharing in the short-term planning with your child is one of the most powerful ways you can influence his or her choice of a college.
-If your son or daughter sees a give-and-take here, he or she will naturally be open to visiting and researching universities that you suggest.
+Sharing in the short-term planning with your child is one of the most powerful ways you can influence college choice.
+If your son or daughter sees a give-and-take here, then he or she will naturally be open to visiting and researching your suggestions.

 Have your child write out what his or her ideal college experience would be like.
-Involve yourself by discussing it afterwards and lending your insights.
+Involve yourself by discussing it afterward and lending your insights.

-The choice of a university is basically a long-term plan for a term of four years.
-Students who don’t treat it this way may end up at a university that he or she would never – well – plan for.
+Choosing a school is basically a long-term plan for four years.
+Students who don’t treat it this way may end up at a university that he or she would never intend on attending.
 It is appropriate for you to guide your son or daughter through this long-term planning.
-As with short-term planning, your involvement will give you an opportunity to influence his or her decision.
+As with short-term planning, your involvement gives you an opportunity to influence the final decision.

-Have your child write out a vision for what they want from the college experience in terms of social life, academics, location, career interests, and any other aspect that is valuable to your particular child.
+Have your child write out a vision for what they want from the college experience in terms of social life, academics, location, career interests, and any other aspect that is personally valuable.
 Now is a great time to expand upon the motivations that were discussed earlier.

 Help Your Child Systematically Rank Universities